aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 ## Cleanup

-- `npm run destroy`
+- To teardown the stack, run the `npm run destroy` command.
-- Guidance requires manual deletion of S3 buckets, DyanmoDB tables, and if enabled, Redshift and OpenSearch.
+- The teardown command will not delete data stored in S3, DynamoDB tables, and if enabled, Redshift and OpenSearch.
+These components will have to be manually deleted.

 ## Notices